praneethkvs/jekyll-now/_posts/2018-5-9-to-csv-in-Pandas-formats-string-as-Date.md

 ---
+layout: post
-title: writing to a csv file in Pandas formats string as Date. layout:page
+title: writing to a csv file in Pandas (to.csv) formats string as Date.
 ---

 While Using the to.csv() function to write a Pandas DataFrame to a csv file, if your dataframe has ratios (1/4 shows up as Jan-4th), these are automatically parsed